International Agreement on the Neutrality of Laos: Aftermath

-The agreement was contravened almost immediately by the United States, the Soviet Union, the People's Republic of China, North Vietnam, and the Pathet Lao themselves.
+The agreement was contravened almost immediately by the Pathet Lao, North Vietnam, the United States, the Soviet Union, and the People's Republic of China.
 North Vietnam continued to garrison 7000 soldiers in Laos.
 The Soviet Union and the People's Republic of China provided military support to the Pathet Lao.
 The United States started a bombing campaign that supported both the Royal Laotian Government and American efforts in South Vietnam.
 The Pathet Lao continued to attack and to harass the neutralist forces.

 The violations exemplified the conduct of all of the parties for the remainder of the Second Indochina War.

 In 1959, North Vietnam had already established a supply line through "neutral" Laotian territory to supply the Viet Cong insurgency against South Vietnam government.
 The communists called the supply line the "Trường Sơn Strategic Supply Route (Đường Trường Sơn)."
 The Pathet Lao and the North Vietnamese continued to use and to improve the supply route, which would become known as the Ho Chi Minh Trail.
 Thousands of Vietnamese troops were stationed in Laos to maintain the road network and to provide for its security.
 Vietnamese military personnel also fought beside the Pathet Lao in its struggle to overthrow the neutralist government of Laos.
 The co-operation persisted after the war and the communist victory in Laos.